reinventingthewheel/brainfuck/README.md

 ## The Language

-A Brainfuck program has an implicit byte pointer, called "the pointer", which is free to move around within an array of 30000 bytes, initially all set to zero.
+A Brainfuck program has an implicit byte pointer, called "the pointer", which is free to move around within an array of integers, initially all set to zero.
 The pointer itself is initialized to point to the beginning of this array.
+Although there is no such thing as beginning because the array is actually a circular tape (i.e. the pointer can loop back over and over).

 The Brainfuck programming language consists of eight commands, each of which is represented as a single character.